 Norway sweeps the men's podium for the first time!

-The next day, a major milestone was also set in the men's race.
-The overwhelming favorite, Marco Odamat (Switzerland), went off the course in the first run, and a close race was expected.
-In the end, Norway dominated the podium, taking first, second, and third places.
-This was a first for a men's GS event.
-Winner Alexander Steen Olsen, 23, claimed his second World Cup victory.
+The following day, a major record was set in the men's race.
+With the absolute favorite, Marco Odamatt (Switzerland), going off course in the first run, the race was expected to be a close contest, but in the end, Norway swept the podium, taking first, second, and third place.
+This was the first time this had happened in the men's giant slalom event.
+The winner, 23-year-old Alexander Steen Olsen, was his second World Cup victory.

-Second-place finisher Henrik Christophersen achieved his 87th career podium finish.
-Third place went to 24-year-old Atre Rie McGrath, just 0.1/100th of a second behind Christophersen.
-Incidentally, fourth place went to Lucas Pinheiro-Braaten, who was a member of the Norwegian team until last year and is now competing for Brazil this season.
+Second place went to Henrik Christoversen, who was on the podium for the 87th time in his career, and third place went to 24-year-old Atre Lie McGrath, just a hundredth of a second behind Christoversen.
+Incidentally, fourth place went to Lucas Pin Halo Braten, who was on the Norwegian team until last year and is competing for Brazil this season.

 ▼Posted by second place winner Henrik Christophersen (left)